 Over or Under Budget?
 What to Do in Both Cases

-When You’re Over Budget
+What to Do When You’re Over Budget

-When You’re Under Budget
+What to Do When You’re Under Budget

 Leftover money?
 Yes, please!

 - If you’re on Baby Step 1, 2 or 3, we recommend putting that extra money toward your current Baby Step.
 You’ll be amazed at how easily you’ll knock those steps out if you do this.

-If you’re $50 under in your restaurant budget because you caught the cooking bug, then treat yourself by adding that $50 to your spending plan the following month in the category of your choosing.
+If you’re $50 under in your restaurant budget because you caught the cooking bug, treat yourself!
+Add that $50 to your spending plan the following month in the category of your choosing.